Free Illinois Arrest & Criminal Records (Check Every IL County)

 Only convictions for misdemeanor or felony offenses become part of the public criminal record report.

-How To Search Recent Arrests & Learn Why Someone Is in Jail in Illinois: Try This Search for Free
+How To Search Recent Arrests & Learn Why Someone Is in Jail in Illinois (Free)

 When a person is taken into custody, people will wonder why they were arrested, or someone may want to know if a person they know has been arrested and where they are being held.
 Others may just be curious to see who’s in jail in their area and why someone is in jail.

 Doing a jail inmate search is also how to find out someone’s charges in jail.
-Searching arrest records should start with the local sheriff’s office which usually maintains the county jail.
+Searching arrest records in Illinois should start with the local sheriff’s office, which usually maintains the county jail.

 Even when the county agency is not the arresting agency, it is best practice to start with the county sheriff’s department for an inmate search instead of the local police department.
 For the searcher’s convenience, we have included a table below that lists the county sheriff’s offices, links to pages (where available), and information on whether the page has an inmate search tool and shows a mugshot.

-Review County Arrest Records Search in Illinois: (IL Mugshots & Inmate Search Methods)
+Review County Arrest Records in Illinois (IL Mugshots & Inmate Search Methods)

 A screenshot of list categorizing the current inmate population of Adams County jail into pods A to D, including separate sections for those in work release and holding, with a total population of 123.